 Dysfunction of the median nerve in carpal tunnel syndrome can cause tingling and numbness in the fingers and occasionally weakness of the muscles at the base of the thumb.
 This is often worse at night or when there is pressure on the palm such as when driving or riding a bike.

-Often carpal tunnel syndrome will be obvious but in some cases nerve conduction studies or imaging such as ultrasound or MRI scans may be required to confirm the diagnosis.
+Often a diagnosis of carpal tunnel syndrome will be made after clinical examination, but in some cases nerve conduction studies or imaging with ultrasound or MRI scans may be required to confirm the diagnosis.